"Unless you're a stuffed shirt or a prude, you can't help but have a grand old time."

 The concept of the San Antonio location came from Bill Hunter, the general manager of the Hilton Palacio del Rio in the 1970’s.
 After visiting the bar in Ireland, he returned to the Alamo City to convince Mr. Bartell Zachry to build the identical pub on what was then a seldom used corner of the hotel under the Market Street Bridge.
 The pub is designed in the tradition of the European style with two fireplaces, slate floors and stone walls.
 Since Durty Nelly’s doors first opened, this corner has become a hot spot on the Paseo del Rio.

-It is all a great escape San Antonio-style.
-So come on down, grab some brew, and join in on the frolic and fun.
-It may be the closest thing to a genuine Irish experience you’ll find in the Alamo City.
+So come on down, grab a pint and some peanuts, and join in on the frolic and fun.
+Durty Nelly's may be the closest thing to a genuine Irish experience you’ll find in the Alamo City.
+Slàinte!